Davsan88/quizzical-react/project_brief.md

 ## Quality requirements

-Works on mobile and desktop.
+* Works on mobile and desktop.
-Keyboard-accessible answer buttons with visible focus states.
+* Keyboard-accessible answer buttons with visible focus states.
-Clear loading and error states.
+* Clear loading and error states.
-No duplicated state: score is derived from the questions and selections.
+* No duplicated state: score is derived from the questions and selections.

+---

+# Delivery plan

+0. Plan: Scope, data shape, and acceptance criteria agreed
+1. App shell: Start screen matches the basic design and can enter quiz mode
+2. API integration:	App fetches, decodes, and reshapes five questions
+3. Question UI:	Reusable questions and answer options render correctly
+4. Answer selection: One answer can be selected per question
+5. Results:	Check answers scores and displays feedback
+6. Replay/resilience:	Fresh quiz, loading state, and error handling
+7. Polish:	Responsive styling, accessibility pass, README, deployment

+Each slice should be small enough to demo in under a minute.
+I won’t start the next one until the current one works.